mk-fg/reliable-discord-client-irc-daemon/README.rst

   This is done to ensure that all messages either arrive in the same strict order they've been sent or not posted at all.

-- Some events coming from websocket gateway are undocumented, maybe due to lag of docs behind implementation, or due to them not being deemed that useful to bots, idk.
+- Some events on gateway websocket are undocumented, maybe due to lag of docs behind implementation, or due to them not being deemed that useful to bots, idk.

 - Discord allows channels (and probably users) to have exactly same name, which is not a big deal for users (due to one-way translation), but have to be disambiguated for channels.